Create an event

 • Timezone: set the timezone for the event.
 This will default to the timezone set from the Community Setup menu option.

-• Dates & Times: enter the date and time for when the event starts and ends
+• Dates & Times: enter the date and time for when the event starts and ends.

 Single Event: a one-off event that has a single start and end date.
+Example: An annual gala event.

 Recurring Event: an event that occurs multiple times and requires registration for each occurrence.
+Example: A weekly yoga class that requires payment each session.

 Bundled Event: an event that occurs multiple times but only requires registration once.
+Example: A seminar series that runs once a month for several months with a single payment upfront.

 Once you have entered the above details, click Save.